 Social Media: @TomTSEC //

 Tom Quiggin's 132-page investigative report, which he prepared for the Royal Canadian Mounted Police, calls for closer scrutiny of Canadian politicians who direct funds to the charity Islamic Relief Canada.
 These politicians are fully aware that most of these funds will find their way to Islamic Relief Worldwide but choose to ignore their money trail.
-Ultimate destinations for Islamic Relief Worldwide's funds include Hamas and similar extremist and terrorist groups.
-Funding designated terror groups is a criminal offense and begs the question why members of the Liberal party in Canada are engaged with such a questionable charity.
+Ultimate destinations for Islamic Relief Worldwide's funds include proxies for Hamas and other extremist and terrorist groups.
+Funding designated terror groups is a criminal offense and begs the question why members of the Liberal Party in Canada are engaged with such a questionable charity.

-Islamic Relief Worldwide, headquartered in the U.K., is one of the largest Islamic charities worldwide, with close ties to the Muslim Brotherhood, which was designated a terror organization by Egypt, the U.A.E., and Israel.
+Islamic Relief Worldwide, headquartered in the U.K., is one of the largest Islamic charities worldwide, with close ties to the Muslim Brotherhood.
+Islamic Relief has been banned by Egypt, the U.A.E., and Israel.
 The Bangladeshi government, fearing the radicalization of its Rohingya Muslim population, has blocked Islamic Relief.
-The UBS Bank of Switzerland and the HSBC bank have both cut ties to the charity, citing similar concerns.
+The UBS Bank of Switzerland and the HSBC bank have previously cut ties to the charity, citing similar concerns.

-The U.K. recently removed Islamic Relief from its list of 400 approved Islamic charities.
 Lorenzo Vidino, a scholar and globally-recognized expert on Muslim Brotherhood affiliates outside of the Middle East, testified against Islamic Relief in the Canadian senate.
 Since its founding in 1984, the charity has established franchises in over 20 countries and received hundreds of millions of dollars in donations.
-Within the last ten years, Western governments, along with U.S. taxpayers, provided a significant portion of the charity's approximately $80,000,000 of income.
+Within the last ten years, Western governments, along with U.S. taxpayers, provided a significant portion of the charity's income.

 Among Canadian parliamentary members engaged with Islamic Relief Canada are the Hon.
 Omar Alghabra, until recently a junior foreign minister, who stood in parliament to voice support for the charity and has attended many of its fundraisers; and the Minister of Immigration and Refugees, Ahmed Hussen, who is a key driver in funding Islamic Relief Canada.
 Foreign Minister Chrystia Freeland and the Minister of International Development Marie-Claude Bibeau have funded Islamic Relief Canada from their ministries' budgets.
 Most disturbingly, Prime Minister Trudeau volunteers for the charity and has appeared in a promotional video for the group.